BrianRuizy/gatsby-minimal-portfolio/_data/featured/cams.md

 template: BlogPost
 path: /cams
 date: 2019-09
-title: Developing CAMS E-Trac
+title: Developing CAMS E-Trac SaaS
-category: SaaS
+subtitle: Enterprise
 thumbnail: /assets/cams-etrac.png
 metaDescription: 'A robust and modern midstream oil & energy data monitoring web-app.
 Built with Python on AWS. '
-cardSize: 6
+cardSize: 12
 ---
 ## What was it like to develop a fintech energy analytics project?